 With the series, Shadows, reflections and all that sort of thing, Puranen readdresses historical portraits, using 17th and 18th Century paintings as his point of departure.
 Rather than concentrating on the objects themselves, he studies the reflections, shadows, brushstrokes and cracks on their surfaces; the layers of uncertainty in between the object and the viewer.
 As he writes, 'Photography's capacity to register reflections is actually its singular gift.
 What other medium deals so expressively with the play of light and shadow?'

-Jorma Puranen is one of Finland's best known photographers, with his work held in many major international collections including: Kiasma Museum of Contemporary Art, Helsinki; Maison Européenne de la Photographie, Paris; Moderna Museet, Stockholm; Musée de la Photographie, Charleroi; Stedelijk Museum, Amsterdam and Victoria & Albert Museum, London.
+Puranen is now one of Finland’s most celebrated photographers.
+In 2005 he received the Pro Finlandia Medal of the Order of the Lion of Finland, the state’s most prestigious award made to an artist.
+His work is held in many major international collections including: Kiasma Museum of Contemporary Art, Helsinki; Maison Européenne de la Photographie, Paris; Moderna Museet, Stockholm; Musée de la Photographie, Charleroi; Stedelijk Museum, Amsterdam and Victoria & Albert Museum, London.
 His distinguished career has included a tenure as Professor of Photography at the Aalto University School of Arts, Design and Architecture, Helsinki.